apache/flink/docs/ops/deployment/kubernetes.zh.md

 Note that you could define your own customized options of `flink-conf.yaml` within `flink-configuration-configmap.yaml`.

-You can then access the Flink UI via `kubectl proxy`:
+You can then access the Flink UI via different ways:
+*  `kubectl proxy`:

-1. Run `kubectl proxy` in a terminal
+    1. Run `kubectl proxy` in a terminal.
-2. Navigate to [http://localhost:8001/api/v1/namespaces/default/services/flink-jobmanager:ui/proxy](http://localhost:8001/api/v1/namespaces/default/services/flink-jobmanager:ui/proxy) in your browser
+    2. Navigate to [http://localhost:8001/api/v1/namespaces/default/services/flink-jobmanager:ui/proxy](http://localhost:8001/api/v1/namespaces/default/services/flink-jobmanager:ui/proxy) in your browser.

-In order to view the Flink's web UI, it needs to be exposed via a Kubernetes service which exposes the port on the node's public ip.
-The service `flink-rest-service` exactly achieves this.
-Using this service, the web ui can be accessed via `http://<public-node-ip>:<node-port>`.
+*  `kubectl port-forward`:
+    1. Run `kubectl port-forward ${flink-jobmanager-pod} 8081:8081` to forward your jobmanager's web ui port to local 8081.
+    2. Navigate to [http://localhost:8001](http://localhost:8001) in your browser.
-What's more, you could use the following command below to submit jobs to the cluster:
+    3. Moreover, you could use the following command below to submit jobs to the cluster:
-{% highlight bash %}
+    {% highlight bash %}./bin/flink run -m localhost:8001 ./examples/streaming/WordCount.jar{% endhighlight %}

-./bin/flink run -m <public-node-ip>:<node-port> ./examples/streaming/WordCount.jar
+*  Create a `NodePort` service on the rest service of jobmanager:
+    1. Run `kubectl create -f jobmanager-rest-service.yaml` to create the `NodePort` service on jobmanager.
+The example of `jobmanager-rest-service.yaml` can be found in [appendix](#session-cluster-resource-definitions).
+    2. Run `kubectl get svc flink-jobmanager-rest` to know the `node-port` of this service and navigate to [http://&lt;public-node-ip&gt;:&lt;node-port&gt;](http://<public-node-ip>:<node-port>) in your browser.
+    3. Similarly to `port-forward` solution, you could also use the following command below to submit jobs to the cluster:

-{% endhighlight %}
+        {% highlight bash %}./bin/flink run -m <public-node-ip>:<node-port> ./examples/streaming/WordCount.jar{% endhighlight %}

 In order to terminate the Flink session cluster, use `kubectl`: